Marlin, Texas: Early schools

+Modern schools

+A high-school commencement ceremony in Texas was called off after the district found that only of five of 33 students were eligible to graduate, officials said Friday.
+Marlin HS, 30 miles southeast of Waco, had been set to pass out diplomas on Thursday May 26, 2023, before the MISD revealed that a number of pupils "did not meet requirements due to attendance or grades."
+In announcing the ceremony postponement, Superintendent Darryl Henson said that students in his district "will he held to the same high standard as any other student in Texas."

+"We maintain high expectations, not as an imposition, but as a show of faith in our students' abilities," Henson said in a statement to the community.
+Superintendent Henson and his staff audited student files this past weekend to find only five were eligible to graduate, district spokesperson Leah Wayne told NBC News on Friday.
+The ineligibility stemmed from a myriad of reasons, including failing grades, attendance, verification and documentation issues.

-Reconstruction Era (1865–1877)
+Reconstruction era (1865–1877)

 The town of Marlin was formally incorporated by the state legislature on January 12, 1867.
 Two former slaves served as elected or appointed officials in Marlin: Nelson Denson and Lige Moore.
 The Houston & Texas Central Railway reached Marlin on 1871 as a stop on the "Waco Tap" line that extended northwest from Bremond (Robertson County) to Waco.
 The location of the depot on the eastern side of the town led to the development of a commercial district eastward from the courthouse square along Live Oak Street.

 In 1875, the 1854 courthouse burned and a new brick courthouse was constructed.
 The courthouse was badly damaged in a storm in 1886 and replaced with a new structure designed by architect Eugene T. Heiner.